-The Transat – single-handed ocean racing at its best.
-Up to 3,500 miles of open water from southwest England to New York City.
-A challenge dominated by the progression of low pressure systems sweeping across the north Atlantic that produce the headwinds that define this classic race.
+The Transat CIC – single-handed ocean racing at its best.
+Up to 3,400 miles of open water from Europe to the USA.
+It is a challenge dominated by the progression of low pressure systems sweeping across the north Atlantic that produce the headwinds that define this classic race.

 To start with the fastest time was in the order of 40 days.
 Now the world’s top solo sailors in the world’s fastest boats can make the same passage in as little as 8 days.
-After skipping an edition four years ago, The Transat is back with up to 40 boats in four classes expected on the start line off Plymouth on May 2nd 2016.
+In 2020 the race will celebrate its 60th anniversary.
+On the 10th May 2020 at 15:00, The Transat CIC will take a new direction with the port city of Brest in northern Brittany confirmed as the start venue.

-What's so tough about The Transat?
+What's so tough about The Transat CIC?
 It's neither the longest nor the most dangerous of the professional solo ocean races yet it still has a fearsome reputation.
 Why?

 So it’s big respect to the winners?